 For example, when reading the temperature of a place during winter, we can have a temperature as low as -10 degree Celsius.
 However, there are no zero points.

 There are different techniques for collecting interval data.
-The technique used by a researcher is influenced by the target audience, what the data will be used for and the person collecting the data.
-Below are some of the techniques used:
+Techniques used by a researcher is influenced by the target audience, data usage and the person collecting the data.
+Technique used in collecting interval data includes; observation, interviews, document review, surveys and probability sampling.

 This is a data collection technique where researchers make systematic observations through counting.
 This may include counting the number of people present at a particular event at a specific time and a specific venue or number of people attending the event in a designated venue.
 There are two different observation approaches, namely; naturalistic and standardised approach.